aromanro/DFTQuantumDot/README.md

 # DFTQuantumDot
 Density Functional Theory applied on a 'quantum dot'.
 Volumetric visualization of orbitals with VTK

-A detailed description of the project will be soon on the computational physics blog: https://compphys.go.ro/
+A description of the project is on the computational physics blog: https://compphys.go.ro/dft-for-a-quantum-dot/ Some theory is also available there: https://compphys.go.ro/density-functional-theory/

 ### PROGRAM IN ACTION